+The Atlantic horizon has a way of swallowing certainty.
 In the early 14th century, the Mali Empire stood among the wealthiest civilizations on Earth.
-Gold from its lands shaped global economies.
-Scholars flourished.
-Trade stretched across continents.
+Gold from its lands shaped global economies, scholars flourished, and trade stretched across continents.

 And yet, one ruler stared west and wondered: